ppaschos/management-1/docs/staff-meeting.md

 ### Regular meetings

 Staff should decide for themselves when it is best to attend.
-Team leads (OSG ACs + HTCSS) are asked to attend or send a delegate to ensure broad representation.
+OSG Area Coordinators are asked to attend or send a delegate to ensure broad representation.

 1. (2 min) Review [OSG calendar](https://indico.fnal.gov/categoryDisplay.py?categId=86) for updates
 1. (3 min) Collect topcis for discussion time